This Scotland packing list should help you figure out exactly what to wear in Scotland in summer, in winter, and the shoulders seasons in between.

 In addition to a windbreaker or rain jacket, you may want to consider packing a lightweight jacket that is good for an evening at the pub or good for exploring the cities by day.

 I absolutely love my jean jacket.
 It’s from the Gap and I picked it up at a second-hand shop a few years ago.
 It’s thicker denim, which means it will continue to last me several more years to come.
-Here is a very similar version of that jacket from Hudson.
+Here is a very similar version of that jacket from Amazon.

 It also means that it is a good weight to wear not only during Scottish summers but in spring and autumn on my other travels around Europe.